-In multi-blade row configurations, however, interactions of disturbances with neighbouring blade rows may give rise to a vast spectrum of harmonics that can have important modal content, cf. [1-3] for blade row interactions and [4-6] for aerodynamic damping predictions.
-Observe that the issue of selecting harmonics in multi-stage configurations is a problem which does not depend on strong nonlinearities.
+In multi-blade row configurations, however, interactions of disturbances with neighboring blade rows may give rise to a vast spectrum of harmonics that can have important modal content, cf. [1, 2, 3] for blade row interactions and [4, 5, 6] for aerodynamic damping predictions.
+Observe that TURBO-23-1291, ASME ©; CC-BY 2 the issue of selecting harmonics in multi-stage configurations is a problem which does not depend on strong nonlinearities.
 It would arise as well if, for instance, the modelling approach were based on the linearized Euler equations.

-The generalization of the harmonic balance approach to include harmonics which are not simply integer multiples of some fundamental harmonic, is itself a delicate, but central issue in turbomachinery applications; whenever the unsteady flow due to both the up- and downstream neighbours is to be considered simultaneously, and the greatest common divisor of the neighbouring blade counts is small (it is often equal to 1), then the standard harmonic balance approach would be to take the shaft speed as fundamental angular frequency.
+The generalization of the harmonic balance approach to include harmonics which are not simply integer multiples of some fundamental harmonic, is itself a delicate, but central issue in turbomachinery applications; whenever the unsteady flow due to both the up- and downstream neighbors is to be considered simultaneously, and the greatest common divisor of the neighboring blade counts is small (it is often equal to 1), then the standard harmonic balance approach would be to take the shaft speed as fundamental angular frequency.
 Then, however, the harmonic balance approach loses much of its appeal, since the number of sampling points increases significantly.
 Moreover, stator-stator (or rotor-rotor) interactions give rise to harmonics which have integer multiples of the blade (or vane) passing frequencies but not a single interblade phase angle [7].
 More precisely, the unsteady flows in the different passages can differ significantly.
 Note that this is in stark contrast to configurations of two blade rows, where the flows in the different passages are identical up to a certain phase shift.
-Over the last ten years, several authors (see, e.g., [8-12]) have adapted the original harmonic balance approach to tackle the above problems.
+Over the last ten years, several authors (see, e.g., [8, 9, 10, 11, 12]) have adapted the original harmonic balance approach to tackle the above problems.
+The intricacies of the different extensions to multiple fundamental frequencies are, however, not the subject of this article.

-The aim of this paper is to show that the mixing entropy attributed to circumferential modes of a given harmonic can serve as a disturbance metric on the basis of which a criterion could be derived whether a certain harmonic should be included or not.
-The idea to use mixing entropy in the context of frequencydomain simulations is based on the fundamental observation by Fritsch and Giles [13, 14] that its second-order approximation decomposes into contributions from different frequencies and mode orders.
+The aim of this work is to show that the mixing entropy attributed to circumferential modes of a given harmonic can serve as a disturbance metric on the basis of which a criterion could be derived whether a certain harmonic should be included or not.
+The idea to use mixing entropy in the context of frequency-domain simulations is based on the fundamental observation by Fritsch and Giles [13, 14] that its second-order approximation decomposes into contributions from different frequencies and mode orders.
 Moreover, for each frequency and mode order, the contribution can be further decomposed into contributions from different wave types.
 Schlüß and Frey [15] gave a more insightful interpretation of the resulting formula by relating it to the waves' group velocities and a certain norm, whose square is defined by the Hessian of the entropy density.
 This way, Fritsch and Giles' main result could be shown to hold in much more general contexts, e.g., for imperfect gas or multicomponent flow.
 In a recent paper, Frey et al. [16] have shown that the essential difference between a number of turbomachinery averaging techniques (entropy, work and flux average) is the amount of mixing entropy that the averagings attribute to certain mode types.
+In contrast, the notion of mixing entropy is shown in this paper to be useful to analyze periodic unsteady flows.